Governors Island: Southern portion

 The southern portion of Governors Island includes a park that covers more than 43 acre.
 The north end of the park contains Hammock Grove, a landscaped area of rolling hills with over 60 tree species.
 The grove's hills are located up to 27 ft above mean sea level, preventing it from flooding.
 The grove itself is 10 acre and contains 50 hammocks.
 Immediately to the west is the 14 acre Play Lawn, which contains two turf fields that can be used for baseball.
 The paths in this portion of Governors Island are meandering, in a style similar to Frederick Law Olmsted's designs of Central Park and Prospect Park, which incorporate winding paths to reinforce a secluded atmosphere.

 The south end of the park contains the Hills section of Governors Island, which covers 10 acres.
 The Hills consists of four hills that are 26 to 70 ft high, and are made partially of reclaimed debris from the demolition of the island's former residential towers.
-From shortest to tallest, the hills are the 26-foot Grassy Hill; the 40 ft Discovery Hill, with site-specific artwork; the 40-foot Slide Hill, which contains four long slides; and the 70-foot Outlook Hill, which contains an observation area with view of New York Harbor.
+Each hill has a trail that leads up to their peak.
+From shortest to tallest, the hills are the 26-foot Grassy Hill; the 40 ft Discovery Hill, with site-specific artwork; the 40-foot Slide Hill, which contains four long slides; and the 70-foot Outlook Hill, which contains an observation area at its peak with views of New York Harbor, Lower Manhattan, and Brooklyn.
 The Hills includes over 41,000 shrubs and 860 new trees.
 The Hills cost $70 million to build; the construction of the Hills was funded in part by Google CEO Eric Schmidt, who donated $15 million.

 At the southernmost tip of Governors Island is Picnic Point.
 This area contains grills and picnic tables close to the waterfront.